VVinnikov/prostore/README.md

 cd ~/dtm-query-execution-core/target
 java -jar dtm-query-execution-core-<version>.jar
 ```
-The ports for debugger and DTM JDBC driver are respectively 35286 and 8088.

 #### Change default port to run Prostore
 -    change the value of the key the configuration file: `management:server:port`